agschwender/pilbox/README.md

     client_name = "sample"
     client_key = "3NdajqH8mBLokepU4I2Bh6KK84GUf1lzjnuTdskY"

     # Set the allowed hosts as an alternative to signed requests.
-Only those images
+Only those
-    # which are served from the following hosts will be requested.
+    # images which are served from the following hosts will be requested.
     allowed_hosts = ["localhost"]

+    # Request-related settings
+    max_requests = 50
+    timeout = 7.5

     # Set default resizing options
     background = "ccc"